kevsgithub/HyteraDMRUSB/README.md

 These appear to be standard ETSI packets and simply looking at them we can easily spot some data however there appear to be some fundermental differences.

 # Data Found :
+1) The first bit is the 'Reliable transmission bit' I have only seen this as a '0'.
-1) The first byte in hex describes the packet :
+2) The six bits in hex describes the packet :
 message_header_types:
     0x02: radio_control_protocol
     0x08: location_protocol